ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Creating a New Session

+As Http3Transport sessions are established over HTTP, they are identified using the `https` URI scheme {{!RFC7230}}.

 In order to create a new Http3Transport session, a client can send an HTTP CONNECT request.
 The `:protocol` pseudo-header field MUST be set to `webtransport`.
 The `:scheme` field MUST be `https`.
 Both the `:authority` and